OSWEGO – The Oswego City-County Youth Bureau is accepting applications for mini-grants for 2013.

 Projects must have clear and measurable goals and address the diverse interests of youth.

-Applications are accepted continuously until funds are depleted.
+Applications are being accepted until Aug.
+12.

 Not-for-profit organizations, including agencies, schools, libraries, municipalities, associations, and churches may apply for funding.